Ninetalesgh/dndcampaign/vault/database/spells.md

 A befouling wind blows in a length 12 *(18m)* line that is 2 *(3m)* across, traveling from one point you can see within range to another.
 Each creature in the area must succeed on a STR Save or take 6d6 Poison damage and be pushed up to 4 *(6m)* in the direction of the wind’s travel.
 On a successful Save, a creature takes half as much damage and is not pushed.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or above, a creature that fails its Save against this spell is additionally Poisoned until the end of your next turn.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or above, a creature that fails its Save against this spell is additionally Poisoned until the end of your next turn.
 - **Classes**: Artificer, Druid, Ranger
 *(Source: CS)*